elwood-berry/esbcore-form-builder/README.md

 1. click on the attribute to show dialog.
 1. click on the menu icon to see menu
 1. click on the edit icon to show dialog
+1. Add an expansion panel to the draggable area.

 **Completed**
 1. ~~Display template HTML based on boolean status of checkboxes ('required', 'customer', 'vendor')~~